vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 ### Education

-We’re shifting from a story valuing the teacher who stands at the front of rows of desks lecturing, who tests on regurgitating pre-selected informa- tion, TO a story about teachers who guide students to learn how to learn and be a critical thinker.
-Montessori education has been on the fore- front of this shift for more than 100 years, and has helped lead this shift.
+We’re shifting from a story valuing the teacher who stands at the front of rows of desks lecturing, who tests on regurgitating pre-selected information, TO a story about teachers who guide students to learn how to learn and be a critical thinker.
+Montessori education has been on the forefront of this shift for more than 100 years, and has helped lead this shift.

 ### Conflict resolution

-We are shifting from intimidating power, my-way or highway, adver- sarial, winner-take-all, horse-trading, unprincipled favor exchanging, decision-from-on-high methods, TO mutual respect, mediation and negotiation strategies that are issue-based and aim for win-win solutions.
+We are shifting from intimidating power, my-way or highway, adversarial, winner-take-all, horse-trading, unprincipled favor exchanging, decision-from-on-high methods, TO mutual respect, mediation and negotiation strategies that are issue-based and aim for win-win solutions.

 ### Agriculture

 We are shifting from industrial scale factory farming that depletes and poisons the land.
-These farmers dominate their fields with force feed- ing and pharmaceuticals to make plants and animals grow faster and bigger.
+These farmers dominate their fields with force feeding and pharmaceuticals to make plants and animals grow faster and bigger.
 We are shifting back TO organic farming which first builds the quality of its soil, acting in partnership with the natural world.
 Organic farmers produce safer food of higher nutritional value, _and_ improve the